aprbw/ArianDLPrimer/README.md

 * Swiss AI Lab tutorial: https://gmlg.ch/tutorials/graph-based-processing/ecml-2023 https://arxiv.org/abs/2310.15978
 * https://pytorch-geometric-temporal.readthedocs.io/
 * Explainable AI for Time Series Classification: A Review, Taxonomy and Research Directions https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9895252
+* Spatio-temporal time series:
+	* [CSUR 2018] Spatio-Temporal Data Mining: A Survey of Problems and Methods.
+Atluri et. al. https://arxiv.org/abs/1711.04710
+	* [TKDE 2020] Deep Learning for Spatio-Temporal Data Mining: A Survey.
+Wang et. al. https://ieeexplore.ieee.org/abstract/document/9204396

 ## Basic Concepts

 By basic, I do not mean that this where people should start.
 That would be the pre-requisite.
 I do not mean that this is going to be easy either.
 I think people should have gotten dirty with a couple of hands on project before getting to this stage.
 I think, only by then people are going to be able the appreciate the basics, as in the different theories on what are the elementary building blocks, the fundamentals.
-Note that, as this is only a baby science, nobody knows what it works yet.
+Note that, as this is only a baby science, nobody knows what works, and how it works yet.
 But below is a collection of some theories that are most probably wrong, but contains some useful heuristic to help us along the way.
 I think it is worth slowing down and understanding every ideas in this section.

 * Universal Approximation Theorem https://medium.datadriveninvestor.com/how-ai-works-explained-with-an-analogy-from-finance-9d89a919cd74
 * [Manifold Hypothesis](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) and NeuralODE